Walter Bonatti: Aiguille du Dru

 Many years later, Bonatti would write:

 In the August 1955, after two attempts frustrated by the weather, he managed to solo climb a new route on the south-west pillar of the Aiguille du Dru in the Mont Blanc Group.
 The climb, rated ED+ with difficulties up to UIAA VIII-, required six days (and five hanging bivouacs) and still today is considered a masterpiece of climbing.

 After five days of climbing on a vertical rock offering very limited protection, Bonatti found himself stalled and faced with an impassable overhanging section.
 On the left and on the right the rock was absolutely smooth.
-Bonatti put together all the slings and small sections of ropes he had on him, attached one end of the rope in a crack and swinging on the other end managed to negotiate the difficulty.
-This route, known afterwards as the Bonatti Pillar, is considered still today as one of the greatest achievements in alpinism.
+Bonatti put together all the slings and small sections of ropes he had on him, attached one end of the rope in a crack, and swinging on the other end managed to negotiate the difficulty.
+This route, known afterward as the Bonatti Pillar, is considered still today as one of the greatest achievements in alpinism.
 In order to overcome long vertical sections and several overhangs, Bonatti had to adapt the techniques of aid climbing to the granitic rock formations of the Dru.

 In 2005 a massive landslide completely destroyed the Bonatti Pillar route.